-• Have a CO2 intensity which does not belong to the last decile compared to other companies within its sector (only applies to high intensity sectors)

-• Have a Board of Directors' diversity which does not belong to the last decile compared to other companies within its sector.

-- Be cleared of any controversy in relation to work conditions and human rights. - Be cleared of any controversy in relation to biodiversity and pollution.
+- Have a CO2 intensity which does not belong to the last decile compared to other companies within its sector (only applies to high intensity sectors), and - Have a Board of Directors' diversity which does not belong to the last decile compared to other companies within its sector, and - Be cleared of any controversy in relation to work conditions and human rights. - Be cleared of any controversy in relation to biodiversity and pollution detailed above, cover the following topics: exclusions on controversial weapons, Violations of UN Global Compact principles, coal and tobacco.

 Amundi already considers specific Principle Adverse Impacts within its exclusion policy as part of Amundi's Responsible Investment Policy.
+These exclusions, which apply on the top of the tests